prof3ssorSt3v3/mad9034/docs/modules/week5/README.md

 **Class 2**
 - Practice to create a UX Project Plan
-- Continue working on research deliverables: Product Research & User Interviews
+- Continue working on deliverables for Product Research and User Research

 :::